 The median is the measurement used to calculate the average pay, by finding the midpoint in all employees’ hourly rates of pay.
 Therefore, half of the employees will earn a rate above the midpoint and half will earn a rate below the midpoint.

-At the University of Worcester we are committed to inclusion and the promotion of gender equality.
-Our gender pay gap data demonstrates that we have good foundations in place and that women are well represented at all levels within our organisation.
+The University is committed to inclusion and the promotion of gender equality.
+Our gender pay gap data confirms we have good foundations in place and that women are well represented at all levels within our organisation.

-Moving forward, we will continue to keep our HR policies and processes under regular review to ensure we are making steps towards removing any existing gender pay gap and ensuring that there is a balanced representation of different genders within the workforce and across all roles.
+We continue to keep our HR policies and processes under regular review to ensure we are making steps towards removing any existing gender pay gap and to ensure that there is a balanced representation of different genders within the workforce and across all roles.